 Airport Transportation: Getting To/From The Airport

-If you’re traveling light and on a really tight budget, you can take one of the local buses that stop at the airport gate.
+If you’re travelling light and on a really tight budget, you can take one of the local buses that stop at the airport’s front gate.
 Buses run infrequently and are often very crowded, so this should be your last option.

 At the time of this update there were no hotels that provided an airport shuttle.
 See also Airport Hotels above.